SexGenomicsToolkit/radsex/docs/input_files.rst

 	individual_4    N
 	individual_5    F

 Individual IDs can be anything, but it is important that they correspond to the name of the demultiplexed files.
-For instance, the reads file for *individual_1* should be named `individual_1.fastq.gz` (in any format supported by your demultiplexer).
+For instance, the reads file for *individual_1* should be named `individual_1.fastq.gz` (or any fasta/fastq format supported by your demultiplexer).

 If you are using Stacks with a barcodes file for demultiplexing, just make sure that individual IDs in the barcodes file and in the population map are the same.